-An exhibition of Merrie Albion will launch at Flowers Gallery, London & New York in 2018.
+An exhibition of Merrie Albion ran at Flowers Gallery in London from 19 January – 10 March and in New York, in October 2018.

-Press release for the book, Dewi Lewis Publishing (pdf)
+Press releases – Dewi Lewis Publishing (pdf), Flowers Gallery (pdf)

 Of Other Spaces by Irenosen Okojie (pdf)